coltron-code/i18n-test/docs/01-getting-started/set-profile-avatar.md

 A primary name is a record of which ENS name you own that represents your wallet.

-If you don’t have a primary name set, you can follow <!-- **Primary Name Guide Link ** --> as a guide.

 ### Are you willing to spend ETH on gas fees?

 You're probably aware of what gas fees on the Ethereum network are by now if not, you can <!-- [read here](/references/ethereum/what-are-gas-fees.md) -->, and since this transaction will be **on-chain**, it means that you **will have to spend ETH**.
 If you're ok with that, perfect!
 You can continue following the steps